-For every person in a hospital or care home who lacks capacity, the following questions should be asked:
+For every person in a hospital or care home who lacks capacity, the following should be considered:

 If the answer to these questions is ‘yes’, you need to ask yourself whether the care or treatment could be given in a way which does not deprive the person of their liberty.